- 15 Jun 2022

 Log4j2 Appender Configuration

-file location is dependent on your deployment method.
-Please check the default file locations page.
+The log4j2.xml file location depends on your deployment method.
+Please check the default file locations page to confirm file location.

-The file on your system might look different than the following example.
-Make sure to only add the audit log related snippets to your config and do not remove anything else!
+Warning: The file on your system may look different than the following example.
+Only add the audit log-related snippets to your configuration, and do not remove anything else.

 <?xml version="1.0" encoding="UTF-8"?>